 The child is considered to be an “unconscious learner” during this stage of their life.
 The principle of Absorbent is established in infants during the first plane of development between the ages of 0 to 6 years.

 What is an Absorbent Mind?

 The concept of an absorbent mind is one of the most crucial Concepts of Montessori Education.
-The absorbent mind is referred to the prolonged periods of intense mental activity that help the child “absorb” information from the surrounding environment without putting any conscious effort.
+The absorbent mind is referred to the prolonged periods of intense mental activity that help the child “absorb” information from the surrounding environment without putting in any conscious effort.

 This is a universal concept that every child between birth to 6 years of age possesses.
-Essentially Absorbent Mind denotes the sponge-like quality of the infant’s brain that has the ability to receive and absorb all the necessary stimuli, information, knowledge from the surrounding environment.
+Essentially Absorbent Mind denotes the sponge-like quality of the infant’s brain that has the ability to receive and absorb all the necessary stimuli, information, and knowledge from the surrounding environment.

 Stages of an Absorbent Mind:

 The Universal characteristic of an absorbent mind is predominantly present among children during the initial six years.

 In conjunction with the Periods of sensitivity, The concept of the Absorbent mind records essential information and encourages the child to venture out of their comfort zone.